 Need to Know: Graduate Education in Nursing

-There are a number of differences between the Bachelor’s and the Master’s Degree in Nursing, not least of which is the time commitment required.
-Take a look at the comparison between the two degree levels:
+There are a number of differences between a bachelor's and master's degree in nursing, not least of which is the time commitment required.
+The chart below highlights some major differences between the degrees:

-- Many working nurses are able to complete the master’s degree in nursing in two years without leaving their full-time jobs.
+- Many working nurses complete the master's degree in nursing in two years without leaving their full-time jobs.

-- Master’s degree in nursing candidates can choose study tracks that focus on nursing in specialized scenarios like gerontology, anesthesia or sports medicine.
-Nurses interested in non-clinical roles can focus on management, informatics or nursing education.
+- Master's degree in nursing candidates can choose study tracks focusing on specialized nursing topics like gerontology, anesthesia, or sports medicine.
+Nurses interested in nonclinical roles can focus on management, informatics, or nursing education.

 - In a master's degree in nursing program, candidates are exposed to a workplace environment that correlates with their chosen specialization.
 Hands-on experience allows candidates to put their knowledge of advanced theory into practice.

 - Coursework is designed to develop critical thinking.
-The study of natural and social sciences, public health, research technique and communications teaches nurses how to make informed decisions about patient care.
+The study of natural and social sciences, public health, research techniques, and communication teaches nurses how to make informed decisions about patient care.

 - Undergraduate programs focus on preparing nurses to work in a variety of clinical settings.
-Most clinicals are designed to expose students to direct patient care, emphasizing general technique and nursing best practices.
+Most practicums are designed to expose students to direct patient care, emphasizing general technique and nursing best practices.

-How Much Will I Make With an Master's Degree in Nursing?
+How Much Will I Make With a Master's Degree in Nursing?

 How Do I Get an MSN?